dixith249/Watermarking_Research_Project/README.md

 ## Features
-1. Different watermarking system implementation
-2. Perform attacks
-3. Measure efficiency by calculating PSNR
+Different watermarking systems implementation Measuring efficiency by calculating PSNR and MSE

 If you have any doubts or facing issues, please contact us